jastimanoj/ICTAssignment/README.md

-Create A Sample Website For ICT Assingment.
+Created A Sample Website For ICT Assingment.